Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

    - ⏳ make a correction script (to remake the annotation file)

 ## 16-06-2021
-- ⏲️ Exclude all patches with a margin (select the margin value (uniq, float) and if more than x pixel with this value --> exclude)
+- ✔️ Exclude all patches with a margin (select the margin value (uniq, float) and if more than x pixel with this value --> exclude)
+- ⏲️ Add a legend to the rgb overlay

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug